-If your application form has included competency-based questions such as the ones above, you can expect the employer to ask for more detail about the problem or the situation and the way that you went about finding a solution.
+If your application form has included competency-based questions such as the ones above, you can expect the employer to ask for more detail at interview, about the problem or the situation and the way that you went about finding a solution.
 Be prepared to be asked about alternative ways in which you might have gone about tackling this problem and what you would have done if things hadn’t worked out.

 - "You are working on the till in a retail store when a customer’s credit card is refused.
 The cardholder is a regular customer who is trying to buy a present for their mother’s birthday the following day.
 How would you deal with this situation?"